-(C-FS3.2a) In which policies are climate-related issues integrated?
+(C-FS3.6a) In which policies are climate-related issues integrated?

-Type of policy Portfolio coverage of policy Description Bank lending (Bank) <not applicable=""></not> <not Applicabl e></not <not applicable=""></not> Investing (Asset manager) Engagement policy Sustainable/Responsible Investment Policy Investment policy/strategy Proxy voting policy All of the portfolio Sustainability is one of the core elements of Storebrands investment strategy.
+Type of policy Portfolio coverage of policy Description Bank lending (Bank) <not applicable=""></not> <not Applicabl e></not <not applicable=""></not> Investing (Asset manager) Engagement policy Sustainable/Responsible Investment Policy Investment policy/strategy Proxy voting policy All of the portfolio Coverage defined as 100% of the investment portfolio storebrand as an asset manager is responsible for.
+Sustainability is one of the core elements of Storebrands investment strategy.
 Moreover, we have a specific sustainable investment policy, and a sustainable investments strategy called the Storebrand standard.
 Climate related issues are integrated in our engagement strategy/policy, for instance through our deforestation and land use policy and decarbonizing companies policy.
 Climate related issues such as carbon emissions and climate risk are included in our proxy voting policy.
-Investing (Asset owner) Engagement policy Sustainable/Responsible Investment Policy Investment policy/strategy Proxy voting policy All of the portfolio Sustainability is one of the core elements of Storebrands investment strategy.
+Investing (Asset owner) Engagement policy Sustainable/Responsible Investment Policy Investment policy/strategy Proxy voting policy All of the portfolio Coverage defined as 100% of the investment portfolio storebrand as an asset owner controls.
+Sustainability is one of the core elements of Storebrands investment strategy.
 Moreover, we have a specific sustainable investment policy, and a sustainable investments strategy called the Storebrand standard.
 Climate related issues are integrated in our engagement strategy/policy, for instance through our deforestation and land use policy and decarbonizing companies policy.
 Climate related issues such as carbon emissions and climate risk are included in our proxy voting policy.
-Insurance underwriting (Insurance company) Insurance underwriting policy Majority of the portfolio Storebrand's term conditions limit coverage of unwanted risk and behavior.
+Insurance underwriting (Insurance company) Insurance underwriting policy Majority of the portfolio Coverage defined as 100% of the insurance portfolio storebrand storebrand manages, across different business units.
+Storebrand's term conditions limit coverage of unwanted risk and behavior.
 Examples are exemptions for driving on race tracks and iced water, illegal rebuilding of vehicles and use of vehicles beyond what has been agreed on with the company.
 We have three levels of underwriting and authorization documents.
 The lowest level is available to all sales personnel, level two sales personnel with special authorization, and high-risk cases are lifted to level three, the underwriting department with product managers.
 Special risks such as large, expensive cars or boats or special buildings are to be assessed by level 3 and here, the underwriting instructions clearly define that sustainability principles are to be assessed in terms of and under what conditions insurance can be offered.
-Other products and services, please specify Other, please specify (Property portfolio) All of the portfolio Climate-related issues are considered and integrated into the following policies and governing documents of our property subsisiary and its portfolio of buildings: Property management Policy: Excerpt - The strategy within investment, management and development of property shall contribute to minimizing the environmental footprint and negative impact on the outside world.
+Other products and services, please specify Other, please specify (Property portfolio) All of the portfolio Coverage defined as 100% of direct property investment portfolios and the buildings where storebrand has operational control. storebrand Climate-related issues are considered and integrated into the following policies and governing documents of our property subsisiary and its portfolio of buildings: Property management Policy: Excerpt - The strategy within investment, management and development of property shall contribute to minimizing the environmental footprint and negative impact on the outside world.
 Investment strategy: Excerpt - The strategy for investment, management and property development is intended to help minimize the environmental footprint and negative impact on the outside world.
 Sustainability Strategy: Climate and energy: Reduce greenhouse gas emissions from real estate to meet the requirements of the Paris Agreement, and make properties and management practices robust to climate change and climate risk.
 Adaptation to the low-emission society, with, among other things, reduced energy consumption and transport, promoting renewable energy.
 Reduce greenhouse gas emissions from real estate operations to meet the 1.5-degree targets of the Paris Treaty and make properties and management practices robust against climate change and climate risk.
 Adapting to the low emission society, including reduced energy use and transport, and promoting renewable energy.